symfony/symfony-docs/quick_tour/the_big_picture.rst

 The code is pretty straightforward but let's explain it line by line:

-* *line 3*: Symfony2 takes advantage of new PHP 5.3 namespacing features, and
+* *line 3*: Symfony2 takes advantage of new PHP 5.3 namespacing features,
-  all controllers should be properly namespaced.
-Per the routing file above, the namespace is the first part of the ``_controller`` routing value:
+  and all controllers should be properly namespaced (though this is not required).
+In this example, the controller lives in the bundle named ``HelloBundle``, which forms the first part of the ``_controller`` routing value.
-  ``HelloBundle``).

 * *line 7*: The controller name is the combination of the second part of the ``_controller`` routing value  (``Hello``) and the word ``Controller``.
 It